Guitar Build Process

 Adjust so that back can curve over sides, into place

-NB: finish centre-strips at this stage
+NB: finish centre-strips at this stage:

 Trace neck block and access port edges onto inside of back